Talento90/prsls-hl/03_Building API with API Gateway and Lambda/README.md

 **IMPORTANT**: `plugins` should be at the same level as `provider`, `functions` and `resources`, that is, it should have *NO INDENTATION*.

-3. Run `npm run sls -- export-env`.
+3. Run `npx sls export-env`.
 This command should generate a `.env` file in your project root, and the file content should look something like this:

 `restaurants_table=workshop-yancui-dev-RestaurantsTable-1Y097GF7QLUIX`